Skip to content

 I skipped the coffee in the hotel—it it ever any good anyway?—to try some in the nearby espresso bar Coffee District instead.

 Today’s museum of choice was the Muzeul Municipiului București, the municipal museum.
-I actually had to pay more than I paid for the ticket itself to be allowed to take photos!
+I actually had to pay separately to be allowed to take photos, and it cost me more than the museum ticket itself!

 After another coffee at the Sfinx Espresso Bar, I headed to the Obor Market to try some mici, as supposedly the best ones are to be found at Terasa Obor.
 There was a short queue, but luckily not as bad as I’ve seen in some vlogs!
 Simple but tasty, and that’s another one from the list!